 Be aware of any payroll software provider who looks to charge extra for automatic enrolment.
 In the UK, many of the larger providers have opted to charge their customers for auto enrolment functionality in addition to the cost of their payroll software.
 This drives up the cost of implementing the new pension reform considerably for employers and payroll bureaus.

-With BrightPay, there will no additional charge for any of the auto enrolment features.
+With BrightPay, there will be no additional charge for any of the auto enrolment features.
 All of this will be included as part of your payroll software package plus free customer phone and email support.